 For some people, certain angles hurt less (or don’t hurt at all).
 To see which ones feel best for you, start out in a position that you can control, like being on top.
 That way, you’re in charge of how deep their dildo or penis goes, and you can lean forward or back to find the right angle for your deepest pleasure.
 If and when being on top tires you out, explore missionary poses and sideways poses, both facing your partner and with your back to them.
 These positions don’t invite as much depth and are usually slower-paced – great for tentative exploration.

-Contrary to what outsiders may think, painful penetration doesn’t mean your sex drive disappears.
-The existence of pain doesn’t negate a libido; it only complicates it.
-But a fulfilling sex life and painful penetration can go hand in hand.
+Contrary to what outsiders may think, painful penetration doesn’t have to mean your sex drive disappears.
+The existence of pain doesn’t have to negate a libido.
+A fulfilling sex life and painful penetration can go hand in hand.
 It starts with a conversation.

-Cushion this chat somewhere between the STD talk (when your clothes are still on), and the part where you’re both panting and naked.
+With a new partner, cushion this chat somewhere between the STD talk (when your clothes are still on), and the part where you’re both panting and naked.
 As you make out or head to the bedroom, bring up this reality of yours.
 Your best bet is to share with confidence.
 Instead of worrying about it being unsexy, be frank, and say it in a way that makes it clear you’re not looking for a pity party.
-You’re looking for someone who knows how to tip you over the edge into sweet orgasmic oblivion all night long.
-Tell your partner about your pain, and what angles or moves (if any) hurt most for you.
+Tell your partner about your pain, and what you need for a pain-free but satisfying encounter for both of you.

-This conversation is also the right time to bring up any aids you use.
-As you share, be sure to guide the mood.
-Inject levity.
-One of the best ways to refocus the conversation and steer you and your partner(s) toward mutual satisfaction is to share exactly what it is that drives you wild in the sack.
-Clitoral stimulation, anal, breath play, some lengthy sixty-nine, shallow penetration, impact play… the list of pleasure available without deep penetration go on and on.
+This conversation is also the right time to bring up anything that will help your satisfaction, including rings, lubrication, or vibrators.
+Don’t hesitate to share exactly what it is that drives you wild in the sack.
+Clitoral stimulation, anal, breath play, some lengthy sixty-nine, shallow penetration, impact play… the list of pleasure available without any penetration or without deep penetration go on and on.
 Through this litany of things that work well for you, the folks you’re getting down with will start salivating at the endless opportunities for pleasure that the night has in store.

 It may feel like a death knell to your sexuality, but think of painful penetration as just a hurdle – not an unscalable wall.
 Through slow practice, conscious discussions, and the gumption to find healthcare that actually serves you, the road to a vibrant sex life is waiting for you.